aldercode/hashnode-aldercode/ckrnmu7dt0e8ffws119tq1v0t.md

 Just follow the in-browser steps listed here and you're sorted.
 I can confirm - I did this today!

+Keen to give Piano Marvel a try?
+If so, <a href="https://pianomarvel.com/create-account/aldercode" rel="sponsored" target="_blank">here's a link to use</a> to sign up.
+Yup, it's my affiliate link.
+Once your trial period is done and you decide to upgrade (and you will - it's that good!), you pay the normal (already excellent value for money) rates, and I get a little finder's fee from Piano Marvel as a thank you.
+Win-win!

 Happy playing!

 ---